serpro69/ktchn8s/docs/installation/production/network.md

 !!! info
     I've broken down the network configuration rollout into several stages which allowed me to work in small, incremental iterations and test/rollback things easier w/o introducing big updates.

+!!! tip
+    Before saving the `running-config`, run `show running-config` to verify the current running configuration matches your expectations.
+    You can, and should, also test things before saving the running configuration to avoid issues and unnecessary roll-backs.
+    After verifying that everything works as expected and saving the running configuration, I also back up the updated `startup-config` (e.g. `copy startup-config bootflash:/startup-config_stage3.bak`) for any future reference and to be able to easily revert to a particular roll-out stage in case of issues.

 ### Stage 1 - Basic Internet Connectivity via C1111 and Eero {#stage-1}

 * **Goal:** Home devices (laptop, phone) can connect to the Eero (in bridge mode) and access the internet.
 The C1111 handles routing, NAT, and DHCP for the home network.